-Qualmark’s accommodation licence holders are a varied bunch but PurePods is arguably our most unique.
+Qualmark’s accommodation members are a varied bunch but PurePods is arguably our most unique.
 Described by one of its clients as “glamping on steroids”, PurePods is a luxury option for guests looking to get away from it all.

 Started in 2014 as an experiment, PurePods has grown into a boutique environmentally sustainable, off the grid, accommodation business and has earned a Qualmark 5 Star Holiday Home grade and Gold Sustainable Tourism Business Award.
 At its essence, PurePods is a glass cabin situated in the middle of nowhere.
 What sets the accommodation apart is the intricate detail and technology that has gone into the accommodation offering.
 PurePod is built to patented specifications including triple glazed glass, remote operational management, automated windows, bio-fuel capable heating, eco-friendly, off-grid, low maintenance sewage system, patented underfloor heating, designer kitchen and bathroom facilities, and “the comfiest bed they could find”.
 As a result of the extensive research and development, each PurePod is actually more environmentally friendly than traditional camping.